Create, review, and deploy automated machine learning models with Azure Machine Learning

 Your compute name will indicate if the compute you select/create is profiling enabled.
 (See the section data profiling for more details).

 On the Task type and settings form, select the task type: classification, regression, or forecasting.
-See how to define task types for more information.
+See supported task types for more information.

-For classification, you can also enable deep learning which is used for text featurizations.
+For classification, you can also enable deep learning.

 Select time column: This column contains the time data to be used.